 Courses

-Most undergraduate courses at St. Thomas are 4-credit courses, although some departments also offer 0-credit or 2-credit courses.
+Most undergraduate courses at St. Thomas are 4-credit courses, with some variation across schools and colleges.
 Each course is assigned a subject-area code consisting of four letters, which designates the department or discipline, followed by a three-digit number.
 For example, ENGL 121 is the English course numbered 121.

 Courses with numbers having either 1 or 2 as the first digit are lower-division courses, and those having 3 or 4 as the first digit are upper-division courses.